AndrewHakmi/Nexus/Discord.md

-🎮 Using our Discord
+## 🎮 Using our Discord

 We use a [Discord server](https://discord.gg/autogpt) for our users and our dev-team.

-NOTE: If you just created your Discord account, you'll need to wait a couple of hours before you can join the server.
+> NOTE: If you just created your Discord account, you'll need to wait a couple of hours before you can join the server.
 This is an anti-bot security measure.

-NOTE: If you got banned due to the above, it's an IP ban, so you'll also be banned on your original account.
+If you got banned due to this, it's an IP ban, so you'll also be banned on your original account.
 Contact our Discord admin Fergus#0042 if you're locked out and he'll sort you out.

 If you're in the guild and stuck, look down the users-list for a community-mod and chat with them.